Complete Telemetry Nurse Job Description

 Telemetry nurses specialize in monitoring, reading and recording the outputs of an electrocardiogram which converts the heart’s electrical impulses into a visible and readable rhythm.
 They are trained to detect harmful changes in these readable rhythms and notify the doctor on duty.

-Also they monitor essential signs such as oxygen level and blood pressure.
+Also these healthcare specialists monitor patient vital signs such as oxygen levels, blood pressure, and tracking routine heart rate.
 If an irregular heart impulse is noticed, telemetry nurses may help with some procedures such as treatments for cardiac and cardiovascular emergencies.
 They are also required to have an advanced medical knowledge and interpersonal skills, such as those learned in an RN to BSN program.
+So, what does a telemetry nurse do?

 • Monitor electrocardiograms output and keep the doctor informed